milvus-io/community/blog/en/2022-1-25-annoucing-general-availability-of-milvus-2-0.md

 recommend: true
 ---

+Dear Members and Friends of the Milvus Community:

 Today, six months after the first Release Candidate (RC) was made public, we are thrilled to announce that Milvus 2.0 is General Available (GA) and production ready!
 It's been a long journey, and we thank everyone – community contributors, users, and the LF AI & Data Foundation – along the way who helped us make this happen.

 The ability to handle billions of high dimensional data is a big deal for AI systems these days, and for good reasons: